 - Toggle the Critical Alerts on or off.

 To stop a critical alert from hogging your screen, do the following:

 - Press and quickly release the volume up button.

 - Press and quickly release the volume down button.

 - Hold the side button until an Apple logo appears (15-30 seconds), and ignore the slide to power off if it appears.

 Then, inside the app (usually via the app’s settings), enable all the types of weather alerts and notifications you want to get.
 To get rain, snow, and other severe weather alerts, look for categories like precipitation, severe weather, or government-issued alert settings.

 If you see a setting for Time-Sensitive, make sure you toggle this on so you get any critical weather-related alerts even when your phone or watch is set to do not disturb or if you use another Focus to limit which apps can deliver notifications.

 The new weather app features in iOS and watchOS are really nice.
-I really enjoy having these weather alerts on my iPhone.
+I really enjoy having these weather alerts and critical alerts (when needed) on my iPhone and Apple Watch.

 What do you think about these new weather app features?
 Let us know!